Craft

 TEACHING MATTERS

-CRAFT SCHOOL will include regular visits by acclaimed writers, editors, and other publishing professionals eager to share their wisdom, including Natashia Deon, Martha Bayne, Rob Roberge, Bret Anthony Johnston, Stephen Graham Jones, Molly McCully Brown, Edgar Gomez, Matthew Zapruder, Alison McGhee, Julie Schumacher, Tia Levings, Athena Dixon, and Charles Baxter.
-More guests will be announced throughout the year as time permits; some cross-disciplinary artists will appear outside the usual monthly Zooms.
+CRAFT SCHOOL includes, in addition to monthly Zooms and craft talks plus weekly office hours with core faculty, at least two monthly visits by acclaimed writers, editors, publishing professionals, and interdisciplinary artists eager to share their wisdom, such as… Natashia Deon, Martha Bayne, Rob Roberge, Bret Anthony Johnston, Stephen Graham Jones, Molly McCully Brown, Edgar Gomez, Matthew Zapruder, Alison McGhee, Julie Schumacher, Tia Levings, Athena Dixon, Charles Baxter, Edgar Gomez, Matthew Zapruder, and more.

 • 16 Big 4 Books